FaizanMughal/flak_m/Readme.md

 ## Known bugs

  - Biorifle sludge doesn't attach properly when it lands on the edge between sectors.
 This is most noticeable with moving sectors and 3d floors.
+This might be fixed once there's virtuals for world collision.